๐ LLM scan#

 The Giskard python library provides an automatic scan functionality designed to automatically detect potential vulnerabilities affecting your LLMs.

 The LLM scan combines both heuristics-based and LLM-assisted detectors.
 The heuristics-based detectors use known techniques and patterns to test for vulnerabilities which are not specific to the model.
 The LLM-assisted detectors are designed to detect vulnerabilities that are specific to your business case.
-They use another LLM model to probe your LLM system (specifically, we use OpenAI GPT-4).
+They use another LLM model to probe your LLM system.

 You can find detailed information about the inner workings of the LLM scan here.

-What data are being sent to OpenAI/Azure OpenAI#
+What data are being sent to Language Model ProvidersΒΆ

-In order to perform LLM-assisted detectors, we will be sending the following information to OpenAI/Azure OpenAI:
+In order to perform tasks with LLM-assisted detectors, we send the following information to the selected language model provider (e.g., OpenAI, Azure OpenAI, Ollama, Mistral):

 Data provided in your Dataset